Flex Grant Guidance

 - September 1: The federal grant program year begins

 The Fiscal Year (FY) 2015 grant is in year three of a three-year cycle.
+The cycle has been extended to an additional non-competing year in FY 2018.
+It is anticipated that FY 2019 will be a competitive continuation cycle.
 The above schedule is subject to change; please contact FORHP for current year grant schedule.

 Grant Guidance Summary and Related Resources